solo-io/supergloo/docs/content/setup/_index.md

 kubectl config use-context kind-mgmt-cluster
 ```

-## Install Service Mesh Hub
+## Install Gloo Mesh

 {{% notice note %}}
-Note that these contexts need not be different; you may install and manage a service mesh in the same cluster as Service Mesh Hub.
+Note that these contexts need not be different; you may install and manage a service mesh in the same cluster as Gloo Mesh.
 For the purposes of this guide, though, we will assume they are different.
 {{% /notice %}}

 ### Installing with `meshctl`

-`meshctl` is a CLI tool that helps bootstrap Service Mesh Hub, register clusters, describe configured resources, and more.
-Get the latest `meshctl` from the [releases page on solo-io/service-mesh-hub](https://github.com/solo-io/gloo-mesh/releases).
+`meshctl` is a CLI tool that helps bootstrap Gloo Mesh, register clusters, describe configured resources, and more.
+Get the latest `meshctl` from the [releases page on solo-io/gloo-mesh](https://github.com/solo-io/gloo-mesh/releases).

 You can also quickly install like this: